xMeliiodaS/AzureDB-.NET-Framework/README.md

 ![Az1](https://github.com/xMeliiodaS/AzureDB-.NET-framework/assets/127980746/8ebf9dcb-f5d1-43e4-b3b1-b32d00a09f5d)
 Connect to the emulator:<br>
-&emsp;  -Choose the connection source – either the emulator running locally or an Azure Cosmos DB account.<br><br>
+-Choose the connection source – either the emulator running locally or an Azure Cosmos DB account.<br><br>
-&emsp;  -Specify the necessary credentials like the name of the Cosmos DB account, endpoint URI, and primary key for authorization.<br><br>
+-Specify the necessary credentials like the name of the Cosmos DB account, endpoint URI, and primary key for authorization.<br><br>
-&emsp;  -View the client status – whether they're currently connected to the emulator or the Azure account.<br><br>
+-View the client status – whether they're currently connected to the emulator or the Azure account.<br><br>
 <br><br><br><br><br>